 Tatiana Lazdins is a lawyer specializing in digital evidence strategy.
-She helps public and private sector clients identify, preserve, and leverage electronic data in labour arbitrations, human rights, occupational health and safety, or civil actions.
+She helps clients in the public and private sectors identify, preserve and leverage electronic data in labour arbitrations, human rights, occupational health and safety, and civil actions.

 Tatiana assists clients with: